Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

 When a new IMS job is created, the defined remote build nodes are checked to ensure SSH access is available and the required software is present on the node.
 If either of these checks fail, the node will not be used for the new job.
 If all matching remote nodes fail this check, the job will be created to run within the K8S environment as a standard local job.
-There is output in the `cray-ims` pod that will indicate why defined remote nodes are not being used if these checks fail.
+There is output in the `cray-ims` pod log that will indicate why defined remote nodes are not being used if these checks fail.

 See [Troubleshoot Remote Build Node](Troubleshoot_Remote_Build_Node.md) for issues running remote jobs.